Great Salt Lake

 The Great Salt Lake is the largest saltwater lake in the Western Hemisphere and the eighth-largest terminal lake in the world.
 It lies in the northern part of the U.S. state of Utah and has a substantial impact upon the local climate, particularly through lake-effect snow.
 It is a remnant of Lake Bonneville, a prehistoric body of water that covered much of western Utah.

-The area of the lake can fluctuate substantially due to its low average depth of 16 ft.
-In the 1980s, it reached a historic high of 3300 sqmi, and the West Desert Pumping Project was established to mitigate flooding by pumping water from the lake into the nearby desert.
+The United States Geological Survey has estimated that the historical average size of the lake (1847-1986) covers about 1700 sqmi.
+However, its area can fluctuate substantially due to its low average depth of 16 ft.
+In the 1980s, it reached a historic high of 3300 sqmi, and the West Desert Pumping Project was established to mitigate flooding by pumping water from the lake into the Great Salt Lake Desert.
 In 2021, after years of sustained drought and increased water diversion upstream of the lake, it fell to its lowest recorded area at 950 mi2, falling below the previous low set in 1963.

-The lake's three major tributaries, the Jordan, Weber, and Bear rivers together deposit around 1.1 million tons of minerals in the lake per year.
+The three major tributaries, the Jordan, Weber, and Bear rivers, together deposit around 1.1 million tons of minerals in the lake per year.
 Since the lake has no outlet besides evaporation, these minerals accumulate and give the lake high salinity (far saltier than seawater) and density.
 This density causes swimming in the lake to feel similar to floating.

-The lake has been called "America's Dead Sea" and provides a habitat for millions of native birds, brine shrimp, shorebirds, and waterfowl, including the largest staging population of Wilson's phalarope in the world.
+The lake has been called "America's Dead Sea" and provides a habitat for millions of native birds, brine shrimp, nematodes, shorebirds, and waterfowl, including the largest staging population of Wilson's phalarope in the world.